ZSShen/Skyline/README.md

 + Retrieve the section with maximum average entropy.
 + Generate the frequency model with descending order.

-Besides, the engine can provide the graphcial report to visualize the trend of distribution.
+Besides, the engine can provide the graphcial report to visualize the trend of
-For this, please make sure that the `gnuplot` utility is already installed.
+distribution.
+For this, make sure that the `gnuplot` utility is installed.

 On the other hand, the engine can be built for normal or debug version.
-For debug version, please
+For debug
-make sure that the `valgrind` utility is already installed to turn on the memory usage inspection.
+version, please make sure that the `valgrind` utility is already installed to turn
+on the memory usage inspection.

 ####1.1 Source Tree
 + Makefile